fahimmahmoodmir/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/MicrosoftDirectLine/advanced-features.md

 Third-Party bot now provides a way to add the last consumer message as a part of the welcome event (messaging only).
 When an ongoing conversation gets transferred to a new Agent or Skill, This enhancement will allow brands to respond to the last consumer message uttered as per their needs.

-In Microsoft Bot the last consumer message is passed via the property `lastConsumerMessage` that is sent with `context` information.
+In Microsoft Bot the last consumer message is passed via the property `lastConsumerMessage` that is sent with `context` information as part of the `lpEvent` data.
 This context information within a conversation is preserved/passed in the channelData property (further information about channelData can be found [here](https://docs.microsoft.com/en-us/azure/bot-service/rest-api/bot-framework-rest-connector-api-reference?view=azure-bot-service-4.0#activity-object)).

 An example of the request body containing WelcomeEvent can be seen below: